sacmwg/draft-ietf-sacm-terminology/draft-ietf-sacm-terminology.md

 : To further clarify the {{RFC5209}} definition, an endpoint is any physical or virtual device that may have a network address.
 Note that, network infrastructure devices (e.g. switches, routers, firewalls), which fit the definition, are also considered to be endpoints within this document.

+: The SACM architecture differentiates two essential categories of endpoints: Endpoints whose security posture is intended to be assessed (target endpoints) and endpoints that are specifically excluded from endpoint posture assessment (excluded endpoints).

-: Based on the previous definition of an asset, an endpoint is a type of asset.
+: Based on the definition of an asset, an endpoint is a type of asset.

 Endpoint Attribute:

 : In the context of SACM, endpoint attribute is a synonym for the term attribute.
+Endpoint Attributes are typically represented as AVP.

 Evaluation Task: